"Sheikh Jackson" movie poster - Press Material

 Sheikh Jackson will also be the opening movie for El Gouna Film Festival in its first edition.
 The film festival will take place from 22-29 September.

-Speaking about the film, El Gouna Festival director Intishal Al Tamimmi says, “We are proud that this special movie will be introduced in the opening ceremony because it will attract many movie producers, not only Arabs, but also foreigners who are interested in these kinds of movies.”
+El Gouna Festival director Entshal Al Tamimmy said about the movie, “we are proud that this special movie will be introduced in the opening ceremony because it will attract many movie producers, not only Arabs, but also foreigners who are interested in these kinds of movies.”

-The film poster, released by the production company, depicts the protagonist, played by Fishawy, dressed as a Salafi sheikh and posing in a Jackson dance move, wearing Jackson’s signature hat.
+The movie’s poster, revealed by the production company, shows the protagonist, played by al-Fishawy, dressed as a Salafist sheikh and posed in a Jackson dance move, wearing Jackson’s signature hat.